zhenwuuu/JuliaSwarmSyndicate/packages/framework/README.md

 The JuliaOS Framework is a comprehensive suite of modules for building blockchain-powered AI agent and swarm applications.
 This framework provides the building blocks to create, manage, and deploy intelligent agents that can operate across multiple blockchain networks.

+The framework is available in both JavaScript and Julia implementations, allowing developers to choose the language that best fits their needs.

 ## Framework Modules

 The framework consists of the following modules: